cyberus-technology/hedron/docs/user-documentation/syscall-reference.md

 call returns the MSI address/data pair that userspace must program into the corresponding device.

-If Hedron was booted with IOMMU support and another IOAPIC pin or MSI was previously assigned to the given CPU and vector pair, its IOMMU Interrupt Remapping Table entry will be removed.

 If a IOAPIC pin was previously configured as level-triggered and assigned to the given CPU and vector pair, it **must** be masked via `irq_ctrl_mask_ioapic_pin` to avoid interrupt storms.

-Hedron can not automatically clean up IOMMU Interrupt Remapping Table Entries for MSIs that are not used anymore.
-It is up to userspace to remove entries in the IOMMU using `irq_ctrl_configure_vector`.
-Failing to remove entries can result in PCI devices being able to trigger interrupts that they should not be able to.

 ### In